MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/custom-charts/index.md

 * **Edit Chart** - looks like a pencil
 * **Delete Chart** - looks like a trashcan

-Click the **Download Chart** icon to download a file in JSON format from the {{ site.data.keys.mf_analytics_console }}.
+Click the **Download Chart** icon to download a file in JSON format from the {{ site.data.keys.mf_analytics_console_short }}.
-Click the **Export with URL** icon to generate an export link from the {{ site.data.keys.mf_analytics_console }} to call from an HTTP client.
+Click the **Export with URL** icon to generate an export link from the {{ site.data.keys.mf_analytics_console_short }} to call from an HTTP client.
 This option is useful if you want to write a script to automate the export processes on a specified time interval.

 ## Exporting and importing custom chart definitions
-You can export and import custom chart definitions in the {{ site.data.keys.mf_analytics_console }}.
+You can export and import custom chart definitions in the {{ site.data.keys.mf_analytics_console_short }}.
 If you are moving from a test environment to a production deployment, you can save time by exporting your custom chart definitions instead of re-creating your custom charts on your new cluster.

-1. Click the **Custom Charts** tab in the {{ site.data.keys.mf_analytics_console }} dashboard.
+1. Click the **Custom Charts** tab in the {{ site.data.keys.mf_analytics_console_short }} dashboard.
 2. Click **Export Charts** to download a JSON file with your chart definition.
 3. Choose a location to save the JSON file.
 4. Click **Import Charts** to import your JSON file.
-If you import a custom chart definition that exists, you end up with duplicate definitions, which also means that the {{ site.data.keys.mf_analytics_console }} shows duplicate custom charts.
+If you import a custom chart definition that exists, you end up with duplicate definitions, which also means that the {{ site.data.keys.mf_analytics_console_short }} shows duplicate custom charts.